slongwang/test/README.md

-third step:modify in github and then pull it to local when somebody exchange the content,Ready?please use pull forth step:another pull command fifth step:another push command,yes or no?
+third step:modify in github and then pull it to local when somebody exchange the content,Ready?please use pull forth step:another pull command fifth step:another push command,yes or no? sixth step:anorher pull command(do push must do add and commit first).